Semper fidelis: 11th Infantry Regiment, United States Army (since 1861)

 "Semper fidelis" is also the motto of the 11th Infantry Regiment, which was founded in May 1861 by President Abraham Lincoln.
-It served as part of the Army of Ohio and later in the Indian wars, Spanish–American War, 1916 Mexican Border war, World War I, World War II, and the Vietnam War.
-Today the regiment trains young Army officers at Fort Moore, Georgia.
+It served as part of the Army of Ohio and later in the American Indian Wars, Spanish–American War, 1916 Mexican Border war, World War I, World War II, and the Vietnam War.
+Today, the regiment trains young Army officers at Fort Benning, Georgia.